 The David M. Kennedy Center for International Studies invites BYU students to apply to become Kennedy Research Fellows.
 Students accepted into the program will be awarded a $1,000 fellowship and will be given the opportunity to present their papers as part of the Kennedy Center’s ongoing lecture series.

 To apply, please submit a completed paper reporting your research results.
-While all substantive, original academic research will be considered, preference will be given to research that is international in scope or topic and that corresponds with the selected theme of an ongoing or future lecture series.
+While all substantive, original academic research will be considered, preference will be given to research that is international in scope or topic and that corresponds to the theme of the semester’s lecture series.

 In choosing the fellows, the selection committee will consider the following criteria: